Modern Slavery Statement

 Our Policies on Slavery and Human Trafficking

-The PGS Code of Conduct encourages employees, agents, and anyone we do business with to aspire to the highest ethical standards.
-We also expect agents, suppliers, and subcontractors to always act consistently with our principles and their use of any form of forced labor is precluded.
+PGS’s Code of Conduct encourages our employees, agents, and anyone we do business with to aspire to the high ethical standards.
+We also expect our agents, suppliers, sub-contractors to always act consistently with our principles, and their use of any form of forced labor is precluded.
 Since the last financial year, we have updated our standard contracts with suppliers to include prohibitions on human rights violations.

 PGS is a signatory to the UN Global Compact in which we undertake to operate in ways that meet fundamental responsibilities in the areas of human rights, labor, environment, and anti-corruption.

-We are conscious that parts of the industries we operate in, namely the oil and gas sector and the maritime sector, may be at risk of labor abuses.
-We vet our suppliers and agents by means of a rigorous due-diligence process through which we elicit, inter alia, information about their identity, ownership structures, directors and business relationships.
+We are conscious that parts of the industries we operate in, namely the oil and gas sector and the maritime sector may be at risk of labor abuses.

 We are proud of the improvements we made in the past 12 months.
 However, we will not be complacent.
-We will continue to improve our knowledge of the risks of modern slavery in our business and endeavoring to strengthen our processes and policies on the subject.
-We aspire to grow our understanding of the risks present in the sector we operate in, so that we may build on our capabilities and make our contribution to eradicating human rights abuses.
+We will continue to improve our knowledge of the risks of modern slavery in our business and endeavor to strengthen our processes and policies on the subject on an ongoing basis.
+We continue to grow our understanding of the risks present in the sector we operate in, so that we may build on our capabilities and make our contribution to eradicating human rights abuses.